tock/tock/README.md

 ### Learn How Tock Works

-Tock is documented in the [doc](doc) folder.
+Tock is documented in the [Tock Book][tock-book].
 Read through the guides there to learn about the overview and design of Tock, its implementation, and much more.

 ### Use Tock